vivekch4/assignment/README.md

+#how to setup and run code
+first download the code
+- Run pip install -r requirements.txt
+- python assignment_task.py

 # Instagram RSS Feed Automation

 This project automates the process of posting summarized content from an RSS feed to Instagram.